jesus-333/Variational-Autoencoder-for-EEG-analysis/New Code/README/README_training.md

 	* `loss_function`: loss function used during the training.
 	* `optimzer`: optimizer (e.g. ADAM) to used during the training.
 	* `loader_list`: list with 2 [Dataloader](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html#iterate-through-the-dataloader).
 The first Dataloader must contain the training data and the second one the validation data.
+	* `train_config`: dictionary with parameters to used during the training.
+See section [Training config for each model](#training-config-for-each-model) for more information.
 * `test( ... )`: Test the model with the test data.
 The test and the input
 * `train_epoch( ... )`: execute a single training epoch during training (i.e. forward and backward pass, optimization step).
 * `validation_epoch( ... )`: execute a validation epoch (i.e. compute loss, and and possibly other metrics, for the validation data but DO NOT perform the backward pass and the optimization step).